Waaal/BobaOS/doc/boot/HardwareInterrupts.md

 This is now a whole number 8 bit value.
 So if our starting vector is 32 we write: 00100000 = 32

 **ICW_3**:
-Only needed if we have set bit 1 to cascade.
+Only needed if we have set bit 1 in ICW_1 to cascade.
 This value speciefies at which IRQ the master and slave are connected.
 On a normal system this is IRQ2
 ```
   7   6   5   4   3   2   1   0
 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |
 ```
 **For Master:**

 This is **not** a whole number 8 bit value.
 This is one register per bit.
-So if the connection is on IRQ2 we write 4 which turns bit 4(2 in dec) to 1.
+So if the connection is on IRQ2 we write 4 which is 00000100 turns bit 2 to 1.

+Bit 2 = IRQ2
 We write it in the data register of the master

 **For Slave:**

 This is a whole number 8 bit value and is for identification.
 So the slave needs to know at what IRQ he is connected to the master.
 If it is 2 then we write 2 = 00000010.
 We write in the data register of the slave.